-Prior to joining The Lundquist Institute, Rubayath held the Technology Transfer Manager position at The Rockefeller University in New York where she managed and negotiated Tech Transfer contracts - MTAs, CDAs, and Collaboration Agreements with both industry and academia.
-She also conducted technology marketing activities and managed compliance with regard to reporting requirements for federal research sponsors.
+Prior to joining TLI, Rubayath held the Technology Transfer Manager position at The Rockefeller University in New York where she drafted, negotiated, executed and managed all Tech Transfer contracts for the office with both industry and academia to help facilitate research and technology commercialization.
+She also carried out technology marketing activities and managed compliance with regard to reporting requirements for federal research sponsors.

 Rubayath holds a MSc. in Biotechnology from Johns Hopkins University where she studied radio-sensitizing factors in Glioblastoma cancer stem cells in mouse models.
 She also earned a BSc. in Biomedical Engineering from Boston University where her research focused on developing a point-of-care sepsis diagnostic chip.